NguyenAndrew/Grabbing-and-Throwing-objects-with-Oculus-Touch-and-CV1/README.md

 # Grabbing and Throwing objects using Oculus Touch and CV1

 A quick demo showing grabbing objects with the Oculus Touch.
-Latest build uses Unity 5.5.0f3 Personal Edition.
+Latest build uses Unity 5.6.1f1 Personal Edition (64bit).

 This demo moves objects through changing of x,y,z positions.